-Review OJT- in IMC 1245, Appendix A to familiarize yourself with inspector actions to prepare and implement baseline inspections.
+Review OJT-5 in IMC 1245, Appendix A to familiarize yourself with inspector actions to prepare and implement baseline inspections.

 Observe one requalification inspection, including the entrance meeting, debriefs, and requalification program inspection activities performed per IP 71111.11 by the examiners.
-If you are Appendix A qualified, perform some inspection activities under the supervision of a fully-qualified examiner or inspector.
+If you are IMC 1245 Appendix A qualified, perform some inspection activities under the supervision of a fully-qualified examiner or inspector.

 Review the references and refer any questions to a qualified OL examiner.